-Jane is educated in several of the most celebrated training techniques: RAD (Royal Academy of Dance) syllabus and the Vaganova (Russian) syllabus.
-She is an ABT ® (American Ballet Theatre ®) Certified Teacher, who has successfully completed the ABT © Teacher Training Intensive in Pre-Primary through Level 5 of the ABT © National Training Curriculum.
-She is also designated an ABT ©Affiliate Teacher in that she has successfully presented students for National examinations.
-Currently, she is the only teacher in the state of Indiana with the ABT © Affiliate Teacher designation, and her teaching career began in Indiana when she was appointed director of the Academy of the Indianapolis Ballet Theatre during her final years as a professional dancer.
+Jane is educated in several of the most celebrated training techniques: RAD (Royal Academy of Dance) syllabus, and the Vaganova (Russian) syllabus.
+She is an ABT ® (American Ballet Theatre ®) certified teacher who has successfully completed the ABT © Teacher Training Intensive in Pre-Primary through Level 5 of the ABT © National Training Curriculum.
+She is also designated as an ABT © affiliate teacher in that she has successfully presented students for national examinations.
+Currently, she is the only teacher in the state of Indiana with the ABT © affiliate teacher designation, and her teaching career began in Indiana when she was appointed director of the Academy of the Indianapolis Ballet Theatre during her final years as a professional dancer.

-After her tenure at Indianapolis Ballet Theatre, she joined the faculty of Jordan College Academy of Dance at Butler University from 1998 -2009 and was appointed adjunct faculty for the dance majors at the Jordan College of Fine Arts Department of Dance as their pointe technique teacher in 2002.
-Currently, Jane is the artistic director of Ballet Theatre of Carmel at Performer’s Edge – a pre-professional ballet company and an educational component of the Performer’s Edge School of the Performing Arts in Carmel, Ind.
+After her tenure at Indianapolis Ballet Theatre, she joined the faculty of Jordan College Academy of Dance at Butler University from 1998-2009 and was appointed adjunct faculty for the dance majors at the Jordan College of Fine Arts Department of Dance as their pointe technique teacher in 2002.
+Currently, Jane is the artistic director of Ballet Theatre of Carmel at Performer's Edge—a pre-professional ballet company and an educational component of the Performer's Edge School of the Performing Arts in Carmel, Indiana.

 Jane has been a part of the Anderson University dance faculty since 2012.